PullJosh/Attendance-Project/README.md

 To run this website, first [install Django](https://docs.djangoproject.com/en/3.2/topics/install/#installing-official-release):

 ```
-python -m pip install Django
+python -m pip install -r requirements.txt
 ```

 *(Note: You MUST use python 3!
 I had multiple versions on my computer, so I had to replace `python` with `python3`.
+In certain cases, the python command may be named `py`.
 It will probably depend on your exact setup.)*

 # Run the site
 Once you have Django installed, open a terminal in this directory and run the following command: